ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 Data checking
 -------------

-Data preprocessed by ESMValTool is automatically checked against its cmor definition.
+Data preprocessed by ESMValCore is automatically checked against its CMOR definition.
 To reduce the impact of this check while maintaining it as reliable as possible, it is split in two parts: one will check the metadata and will be done just after loading and concatenating the data and the other one will check the data itself and will be applied